What's the classic mentor workflow? There are a few tools you'll need to know in order to become a mentor.

 Both the mentor and the student should be in well-lit areas on good internet connections with the image quality as high as possible.
 Consider using a good microphone as well, like your headphone microphone instead of the built-in microphone on your computer.

 The project presentation allows students to come face-to-face with their work and really analyze how they did.
 Nonetheless, despite the pressure, don’t let your student internalize a feeling of doom or fear of failure.
 We have one saying at OpenClassrooms: "It's OK to fail" 👍 !

 The presentation date shouldn't be changed.
 In the professional world, it's important to respect deadlines, so the earlier the students learn this, the better.

-If your student doesn’t pass their presentation, check with the second mentor why.
+If your student doesn’t pass their presentation, check with the assessor why.
 The student might have some adjustments to make to the project.
 They’ll simply redo the presentation with that same second mentor when they’re ready.